teancom/codex/aws.md

 aws_key_file = /Users/<username>/.ssh/cf-deploy.pem
 ```

-## Create AWS Resources with Terraform
+## Using Terraform

 Once the requirements for AWS are met, we can put it all together and build out
-your shiny new Virtual Private Cloud (VPC), NAT server and Bastion Host.
+your shiny new Virtual Private Cloud (VPC), NAT server and bastion host.
 Change
 to the `terraform/aws` sub-directory of this repository before we begin.

 The configuration directly matches the [Network Plan][netplan] for the demo